PORTFOLIO SUITABILITY FOR OPTIONS TRADING

-Please refer to Terms and Conditions for specifics regarding suitability of options trading and limitations and challenges that accompany any trading system.
+Upon purchase of any Services, please refer to the Registered Investment Adviser (RIA) Subscriber Agreement, Form ADV2A and Form ADV2B for specifics regarding suitability of options trading along with the limitations and challenges that accompany any trading system.
 Options can serve as a very valuable component to one's overall portfolio strategy.
 Options trading can help drive portfolio results via leveraging a minimal amount of capital, defining risk and maximizing return on investment.
 The Trade Notification service provides plenty of optionality to pick and choose what trades you'd like make based on the notifications that are sent out to members.
 Additionally, these trades are scalable for accounts of all sizes as you can adjust the number of contracts as appropriate, whether it's 1 contract or 10 contracts.

 Options trading is not intended to be a short-term portfolio boost: